horahoradev/horahora/README.md

 ### Tunneling yt-dlp Traffic
 Horahora comes with Gluetun support out of the box.
 To enable it, you'll need to set the proper values in the "vpn config" section of the secrets.env.template file.
 This will enable your yt-dlp traffic to be tunneled through your VPN provider via a local Gluetun HTTP proxy.

+### Backup Restoration
+(this currently isn't functioning, I'll fix it later)

+Backup_service writes psql dumps of the three databases (userservice, videoservice, scheduler) to backblaze.
+To restore, place the three latest dumps in the sql dir, `docker-compose up`, run migrations, then run restore.sh from within the container.